jumokeoladimeji/faceposts/README.md

 # facepost api
-* API clone of facebook app
+* API clone of facebook post feature

 ## Tools Used
 | **Dependency** | **Use** |